 Do you ever feel like, as a parent, you do a lot of instructing and not enough listening?
-I know I do at times!
-This post about 50 questions to ask your kids was designed to get the conversation flowing – especially about matters of the heart and what having faith really means.
+These 50 questions to ask your kids was designed to get the conversation flowing – especially about matters of the heart and what having faith really means.

 It can be SO easy to focus on the tasks of life and motherhood – and neglect the relational “chores” that are so much more important, and actually more enjoyable!